 There are sound arguments why ISO/MSPs are a perfect entry path for merchants into online card payments.
 Here are some of them:

-- Partnering with ISO/MSP is cost-effective for merchants who process a large number of transactions per month
+- Partnering with payment ISO/MSP is cost-effective for merchants who process a large number of transactions per month.

 Becoming an ISO/MSP is not easy in today’s highly competitive environment, but given the huge demand for payment expertise, the benefits definitely outweigh the costs.
 If you’re determined to start your journey as an ISO/MSP or are looking to expand your existing business, try Corefy’s white label payment solution specially designed to boost ISO/MSPs performance.